-- Access to Syracuse University College of Law 2L and 3L students (1L students can participate in the Spring OCI Program)
+- Access to Syracuse University College of Law 1L,2L, and 3L students.

-- Convenient garage parking located next to Dineen Hall
+- Convenient garage parking is located next to Dineen Hall.

 Important Interview Information:

-- On-Campus Interviews and will be held in Dineen Hall in the Office of Career Services Suite (Room 214), with parking available in the Irving Garage.
+- On-campus interviews will be held in Dineen Hall in the Office of Career Services Suite (Room 214), with parking available in the Irving Garage.

 - Interviews take place Monday – Friday; 9:00 am – 4:00 pm.

 We are happy to collect application materials from students for your open positions and schedule interviews at the College of Law during the timeframes noted above.
 We are also able to help coordinate virtual interviews as you see fit based on your preferred platform.
 Refer to our 12twenty Registration Guide for On-Campus and Virtual Interviews for detailed instructions.

 Resume Collect & Direct Apply